Laser Hemorrhoid Treatment Doctor NYC | NYC Hemorrhoids Gastroenterologist

 Recovering from Infrared Coagulation Treatment

 After the IRC procedure, you may feel the urge to have a bowel movement.
 Sometimes patients report that their lower abdomen feels full.
 You may experience some slight rectal bleeding, but it should stop of its own accord.
 These are temporary conditions.
-There usually are no other side effects from the treatment.
+There usually are no other side effects from the laser hemorrhoid treatment in NYC.

 You may take mild pain relievers as needed, but don’t take any aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs) for a few days.
 A stool softener will help you ease your bowel movement while you heal.
 Warm, shallow baths also can help.

 Infrared Coagulation Complications

-There usually are no or few side effects or complications from the infrared coagulation treatment, although infection or bleeding can occur.
+There usually are no or few side effects or complications from infrared coagulation, the best hemorrhoid treatment, although infection or bleeding can occur.
 Although it’s a fairly new technique, it’s been used across the country to treat hemorrhoids successfully.

-To keep hemorrhoids from returning, you should consider lifestyle changes.
+To keep hemorrhoids from returning, our hemorrhoids doctors recommend the following lifestyle changes.
 Add more fiber to your diet.
 Get some exercise.
 Drink more water.
 Lose weight, if necessary.
-A sensible diet, moderate exercise and proper bowel habits will help you remain free of this uncomfortable medical condition.
+A sensible diet, moderate exercise, and proper bowel habits will help you remain free of this uncomfortable medical condition.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult a GI doctor about your specific hemorrhoids condition.
-Only trained, experienced GI doctors like our doctors can determine an accurate diagnosis and proper treatment for your hemorrhoids condition.
+Only trained, experienced GI doctors like our doctors can determine an accurate diagnosis and proper treatment for hemorrhoids.

-For more information about the laser hemorrhoids treatments or to schedule a consultation with one of our hemorrhoids specialist GI doctors, please contact our Midtown or Upper East Side NYC gastroenterology offices.
+For more information about the laser hemorrhoid treatments or to schedule a consultation with one of our hemorrhoids doctors and GI specialists, please contact our Midtown or Upper East Side NYC gastroenterology offices.